Identifying anomalous radio sources in the EMU Pilot Survey using a complexity-based approach: Discussion

 The evaluation of classification errors provides important context for selecting a partition boundary for an anomaly catalogue.
 Type II errors, representing the incorrect classifications of true positives (i.e. false negatives), remained low at the boundaries evaluated.
 All anomalies identified by zoo participants were contained by orthogonal thresholds, made at a complexity of 14,000 bytes and an SNR of 0.14.
 The function based catalogue boundary produced only one false negative as shown in figure \ref{fig:Enriched_Scatter} (below the perforated exponential line).

 False negative errors may arise due to the removal of meaningful information by the smoothing functions, potentially due to the sparse or faint representation of complex features, discernible to the human eye or through additional measurements, but having a reduced impact on the information content of the frame itself.
 This was the case with the single false negative falling outside of the function based catalogue boundary.
 This example is illustrated in figure \ref{fig:FN_source}, where a faint complex structure is apparent in the top left corner of the frame.
 While consensus converged on the classification of this frame as an anomaly, 3 out of 7 zoo participants considered the frame as not containing any complex structures, and evaluated the frame as containing only simple objects (most likely referring to the bright source at the bottom of the frame towards the right side).
 Even though this frame falls outside of the function based catalogue boundary, a complexity value of over 14,000 bytes suggests that this frame does contain a complex structure.
-In alternative frames, outside of the zoo sub-sample, even larger complexity values are attributed to this structure.
-Further investigation shows that the faint complex radio emission in the top left corner of the frame appears to be due to a face-on spiral galaxy ESO 236-G008 (z=0.03088, optical angular diameter ~1.5').
-Interestingly, the complexity value separates this frame from even more unusual faint radio structures such as ORC-like ringed radio emissions.
+In alternative overlapping frames, outside of the zoo sub-sample, even larger complexity values are attributed to sections of sky containing this structure.
+Further investigation shows that the faint complex radio emission in the top left corner of the frame appears to be due to a face-on spiral galaxy ESO 236-G008 (z=0.03088, optical angular diameter $\sim1.5$ arcmin).
+Interestingly, the complexity value of this frame falls below that of, and separates it from, even more unusual faint radio structures such as ORC-like ringed radio emissions.

-False negative errors may also be due to mislabelling of noise and simple objects as positives (i.e. incorrect assignment of truth labels) due to the judgement error of zoo participants.
-Errors may also be due to a failure of zoo participant evaluations to converge accurately due to the small number of volunteers involved in this study with the appropriate expertise to evaluate certain objects, given consensus is based on five evaluations or greater.
+False negative errors can also be caused by the mislabelling of noise and simple objects as positives (i.e. incorrect assignment of truth labels) due to the judgement error of zoo participants.
+Errors can also be caused by a failure of zoo participant evaluations to converge accurately given the small number of potential volunteers with the appropriate expertise to evaluate certain objects.

 Type I errors, representing the incorrect identification of simple sources as complex (i.e. false positives), may be due to the presence of non-random information deemed by a human observer to be incidental and not contributing to the complexity of the source itself.
 An example could be a telescope imaging artefact containing structure, such as a point spread function originating from a brighter source.
 Type I errors may also occur where multiple simple sources are captured within a frame, as the number of sources captured in each frame can vary significantly.